-You should be excited, as the next-gen data tech will not only absolutely smoke 4G and 3G in terms of speed, but it also has the potential to radically alter how the world's best smartphones are used.
+The next-gen data tech will not only absolutely smoke 4G and 3G in terms of speed, but it also has the potential to radically alter how the world's best smartphones are used every day.

-From augmented reality applications, with apps using a phone's camera lens to overlay information on our view of the world, to virtual reality, massive resolutions, holographic displays, enhanced power and next-gen cloud computing, 5G is going to be an order of magnitude jump forward for smartphones.
+Think augmented reality (computer graphics merging with the real world), virtual reality, improved streaming resolutions, holographic displays, enhanced power and next-gen cloud computing – 5G is going to be significant jump forward for phones.

 Here we're going to run through the five most exciting 5G smartphones we're expecting in 2019, with massive makers like Apple, Samsung, Sony, OnePlus and Huawei already chomping at the bit to launch astounding 5G-enabled flagships.